JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/color/index.md

 ### `use-recipient-colors`

-If enabled, any message containing `<fcolor:number>` will be formatted relative to the recipient's colors.
+If enabled, any message containing `<fcolor:number>` will be formatted relative to the recipient's colors
 ![color true](/colortrue.gif)

-Otherwise, the color will depend on the sender's colors.
+Otherwise, the color will depend on the sender's colors
 ![color false](/colorfalse.gif)

 ### `values`

-A list of all used colors, where the number is the key for the default color.
+A list of all used colors, where the number is the key for the default color

 ::: tip For example, there is a color
 ```yaml